Chamonix

 Day 7: Mont Blanc

 In summer, Chamonix fills with flowers, and the streets are full of life as the restaurants and bars spill outside on summer evenings.
 The town has a more relaxed feel than winter’s frenetic adrenaline-driven pace, with long warm days and cool, refreshing nights.
-See our photos of Chamonix in summer, and also our Summer activities section for more.
+See our Summer activities section for more.

 Les Praz de Chamonix